ryokbys/nap/doc/fitpot.rst

    Limited-memory version of BFGS.
 This requires gradient information.
    In case of optimizing a lot of parameters, this should be used instead of *BFGS*.

-*sgd/SGD* :
-   Stochastic gradient decent.
-This requires gradient information.
-   **Currently SGD does not work well...**

 *check_grad* :
    Comparison of analytical derivative and numerical derivative.
    Use this to check the implemented analytical gradient.